 Extension: .docx

-Best for: Editing transcripts, sharing with colleagues, professional documentation
+Best for: editing, sharing with colleagues, professional documentation

 Use cases:

-- Sharing meeting notes or interview transcripts with team members
+- Sharing meeting notes or interviews with the team

-- Creating formatted documents with headings, bullet points, and annotations
+- Creating formatted documents with headings, bullets, annotations

 Pros:

-- ✅ Compatible with Microsoft Word, Google Docs, LibreOffice
+- Works in Microsoft Word, Google Docs, LibreOffice

 Cons: